Lifeguard: Flags

 In most countries, lifeguards use similar flag signs to signal swimmers their presence, specific areas and possible dangers:

-In Israel, there are other flags in use (namely white for green, red for yellow and black for red) - see lifeguard flags in Israel.

 Equipment

 Equipment used by lifeguards will vary depending on the location and specific conditions encountered.
 Certain equipment is relatively universal such as a whistle for attracting the attention of the public or other members of the team, a first aid kit and rescue aids.
 Other equipment includes, but is not limited to, rescue cans, rescue tubes, rescue boards, spinal boards, AEDs, trauma bags, and oxygen.

 Rescue aids

 There is a hierarchy of rescue techniques which minimizes danger to lifeguards and maximizes the effectiveness of a rescue, and this dictates the types of rescue aids that a lifeguard should have available.
 Lifeguards are supposed to have some equipment to aid rescues.
 After determining a swimmer is in trouble they try to help in ways that will not result in a threat to the life of the lifeguard or others.
 This is done by helping at a distance by using a pole; a lifebuoy may be thrown, wading to the victim, using available watercraft, swim with an aid, such as a rescue buoy.
 As a last resort, direct swimming to the apparent victim.

 In addition to these basic lifeguarding techniques, some units are trained in additional water rescue techniques such as scuba diving and swift water training, or in rescue techniques unrelated to water rescue such as abseiling for cliff rescue and bike patrol training, and they will carry appropriate equipment for these.